johannes-krude/nfp-pred-artifacts/README.md

 When omitting this step, the predictions used in the paper reside in `data-paper/predictions/`.

 ### 3. Measuring the Throughput of the Example Programs

+- Required Hardware: The Full [throughput measurement setup](#throughput-measurement-setup)
+- Execution Time: TODO
+- Input: data-{paper,repeated}/predictions/*.ereport
+- Input: data-{paper,repeated}/programs/*.bpf.o
+- Output: data-repeated/measured-throughput/*.dat.tar
+- Output: data-repeated/measured-throughput/*.log.bz2

+This step measures the actually achievable throughput capacity of the program paths from the ereports.

+For this step, passwordless ssh and sudo to and on host-rx, the switch, and host-tx is needed as described in the [throughput measurement setup](#throughput-measurement-setup).
+When executing one of the following commands, please substitute the hostnames and users with the appropriate values from your setup.

+    ./3-measure-throughput.sh data-paper/programs data-paper/predictions user@host-rx:nfp-pred-artifacts user@switch:nfp-pred-artifacts user@host-tx:nfp-pred-artifacts

+You can instead use your own compiled programs or ereports by substituting one or both directories as shown below.

+    ./3-measure-throughput.sh data-repeated/programs data-repeated/predictions user@host-rx:nfp-pred-artifacts user@switch:nfp-pred-artifacts user@host-tx:nfp-pred-artifacts

+This step may cause kernel crashes on host-rx when switching between NIC firmwares.
+To continue the measurement after a reboot, please comment out the succesfull commands in `./scripts/estimate-asm.sh` and remember to reload the modified [NFP kernel driver](#Loading the NFP Kernel Driver).

 When omitting this step, the throughput measurements used in the paper reside in `data-paper/measured-throughput/`.